1970–71 S.L. Benfica season: Season summary

 Sporting had again a six-point lead over Benfica, who remained fourth.
 Benfica began December with a 3–0 win over Varzim and gained a point over Sporting.
 The first half of the season ended with an away draw against Académica de Coimbra, putting Benfica with six points less than Sporting at the turn of the season.

 Benfica began the second part of the campaign with an away win over CUF.
 Sporting lost so Benfica regained two points, right before meeting them.
-In the Derby de Lisboa, Benfica received and beat Sporting by 5–1 with a hat-trick from Artur Jorge.
+In the Lisbon derby, Benfica received and beat Sporting by 5–1 with a hat-trick from Artur Jorge.
 Jimmy Hagan described the win as "Speed, goals and football, plus an amazing Vítor Damas".
 Benfica was now with 21 points, two less than Sporting.
 They kept on winning and beat Boavista by 3–0 on the road.
 After a tour in South America in mid January, Benfica defeated Vitória de Guimarães at home and got within a point of Sporting, after they dropped points on the same day.
 On 31 January, Benfica visited Estádio das Antas and was surprised by 4–0 loss.
 This result kept Benfica in third place and saw Sporting reopen a three–point lead.
 In the opening match of February, Benfica beat Belenenses at home, while Sporting drew away, resetting the gap between them at two points.
 In the following two match-days, all of the Big Three won, so no changes occurred at the top of the table; Benfica beat Tirsense on the road and Barreinse in Estádio da Luz.
 On 21 March, Benfica defeated Farense at home by 5–0 and climbed to the top of table, taking advantage of a loss from Sporting and Porto draw.
 The win put Sporting and Benfica level on points.
 Benfica closed March with an away win over Leixões, with Porto losing and dropping out of race.
 This left Benfica and Sporting with a three–point lead and three match-days to go.
 On 4 April, Benfica beat Vitória de Setúbal at home and for the first time headed the league isolated, with a two-point lead.
 Sporting had lost with Porto.
 Three weeks later, Benfica confirmed their league title with an away win over Varzim.
 It was their 18th league title.
 They finished the Primeira Divisão with a 5–1 victory over Académica, ending the campaign with a three-point lead over Sporting, having won nine points over them in half a season.
 Artur Jorge was Bola de Prata with 24 goals.
-The season concluded with Benfica and Sporting both qualifying for the Taça de Portugal Final, with Sporting winning by 4–1.
+The season concluded with Benfica and Sporting both qualifying for the Taça de Portugal final, with Sporting winning by 4–1.
 It was Sporting's first ever win against Benfica in the final of the Taça de Portugal.